Deitsch/ASD_UserManager/README.md

 # ASD_UserManager
-Repo the second Advanced Software Development Exercise
+Repo for the second Advanced Software Development Exercise

 This project was created in Visual Studio (you may also use VSCode) with .NET 5